-You are cordially invited to attend the 2002 annual meeting of the stockholders of Beazer Homes USA, Inc. to be held at the offices of Beazer Homes USA, Inc., 5775 Peachtree Dunwoody Road, Suite B-200, Atlanta, Georgia 30342, on Tuesday, April 16, 2002, at 10:00 a.m. local time.
+You are cordially invited to attend the 2002 annual meeting of the stockholders of Beazer Homes USA, Inc. to be held at , on , 2002, at a.m. local time.

 Beazer has entered into a merger agreement with Crossmann Communities, Inc. providing for the merger of Crossmann into a wholly-owned subsidiary of Beazer, with the surviving corporation being a wholly-owned subsidiary of Beazer.
-At the annual meeting, we will ask you to consider and vote on the issuance of Beazer common stock to the stockholders of Crossmann in connection with the merger.
+At the annual meeting, we will ask you to consider and vote on the issuance of